Moremar/IT_tutorials/Docker/README.md

 ## Example of multi-container MERN webapp

-A basic containerized MERN webapp can consist of 3 containers :
+A containerized MERN webapp can consist of 4 containers :
 - a MongoDB database server
+- a MongoDB console to monitor the MongoDB database
 - a Node.js Express backend
 - a React frontend